Call now in confidence immediate help & advice 24/7

 • When people enter this facility they will be joining a therapeutic community.
 This means that they will be in an environment that fully supports recovery, and this should increase their motivation to quit significantly.

-• While in rehab the individual will be surrounded by people who are on a common path.
+• While in a drug and alcohol rehab centre, the individual will be surrounded by people who are on a common path.
 This means that they will not be taking their early steps into recovery alone or unaided.

 • Many of these places will also serve as detox centres.
 This means that the person will be medically supervised while they are withdrawing from alcohol or drugs.
 They will detox safely and there will usually be pharmaceutical agents to make the process easier.